 In 1938 the “Verein Keplerhaus” was founded with the aim of acquiring and renovating the house in which Johannes Kepler was born on December 27, 1571 in Weil der Stadt and creating a Kepler Museum there.
 That is the hour of birth of the Kepler Society.
 Professor Max Caspar becomes the first chairman.
 On the initiative of Max Caspar, the mayor of the town Hermann Schütz and Paul Reusch, the chairman of the Gutehoffnungshütte, the house where Kepler was born was bought and the Kepler Museum was inaugurated in 1940.

-In 1951 Dr. Franz Hammer became chairman of the Keplerhaus association and, in 1956, was also responsible for the Kepler editionimage123 at the Bavarian Academy of Sciences.
+In 1951 Dr. Franz Hammer became chairman of the Keplerhaus association and, in 1956, was also responsible for the Kepler edition at the Bavarian Academy of Sciences.
 The Keplerhaus association is expanded to become the Kepler Society.

 In 1962, Professor Walther Gerlach became the chairman of the Kepler Society.
 A special highlight of the Kepler Society in 1971 was the festive event and the four-day International Kepler Symposium on the occasion of Kepler's 400th birthday.